eFirst: First responders e-learning package

 • Hessen Police Academy (Germany)

-This flagship project is also possible thanks to funding from the European Commission and the kind support from University College Dublin, Europol, CEPOL, Council of Europe, OSCE and UNODC.
+The project continuity is also possible thanks to funding from the European Commission and the kind support from University College Dublin, Europol, CEPOL, Council of Europe, OSCE and UNODC.

 Languages